Barabasi-Lab/Geneformer-NetworkMedicine/README.md

 ## Geneformer drug prediction
 ScipherRA.py contains functionality for analyzing labelled genomic datasets with Geneformer, as well as a feed-forward regression network and Random Forest / Support Vector Machine.

-The primary function for running analysis is format_sci **Parameters**:
+The primary function for running analysis is format_sci.

+**Parameters**:

 * data : Path, str.
 The path of the data csv file